Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 *Figure 13 - MATLAB genvectors_bilinear_interp Output*

-Once these MATLAB scripts are run, the rest of the AI Engine build and simulation process proceeds in the same manner.
+After these MATLAB scripts run, the rest of the AI Engine build and simulation process proceeds in the same manner.
 Figure 14 shows how four kernels are assigned to tiles in the AI Engine array.

 ![figure14](images/va_array_4.png)

 *Figure 14 - Multicore Kernel Placement in AI Engine Array*

 Figure 15 shows the result of comparing multicore AI Engine simulation output with test vectors.
-Based on profile results, four kernels will support peak processing rates in the range of approximately 1.7 to 2.1 GP/s, depending on device speed grade.
+Based on profile results, four kernels support peak processing rates in the range of approximately 1.7 to 2.1 GP/s, depending on device speed grade.

 ![figure15](images/check_sim_4.png)